einoo/TokuLab/README.md

 The layout of the brief introduction is finished with the grid system (12 column)

+_How to export full size svg by inkscape_
++ select the objectives
++ Open the document properties window
++ "Resize page to drawing or selection"
++ Save, or save as, or save as a copy

 ## Footer ##

 Footer style uses the freebie style with modified css file